Skip to main content

 The interactive construction zones in the exhibit include 200,000 loose Lego bricks.
 Photo: Meredith Charaba

-Other Lego events and exhibits at MOHAI
+Other exhibits at MOHAI

 Though we were nearing naptime during our visit, my daughter had to stop in the “Kid-Struction Zone” on the third floor.
 Designed for ages 2–7 (and their grown-ups), this MOHAI exhibit is even more hands-on than the Lego room.
 A Duplo table and blocks meant she could continue building without me nervously reminding her not to touch nearby fragile skyscrapers.
 She got more wiggles out jumping on structures, crawling through a tunnel and touching every feature along the walls.